 Jones was the head freshman team coach and an assistant varsity coach at St. Mary's in 2004-05.
 That year, the varsity team went 25-1 and finished the season ranked 10th nationally by USA Today.
 Jones helped tutor four more future D-I players, including University of North Carolina graduate and 2009 Cleveland Cavaliers draftee Danny Green and former West Virginia University star and 2010 Los Angeles Lakers draftee Devin Ebanks.

-Between stints as a high school and AAU coach, 13 of Jones’ players have earned D-I scholarships, including former Spartans Tamares, Pauline and Quasim Pugh.
+Between stints as a high school and AAU coach, 13 of Jones’ players earned D-I scholarships, including former Spartans Tamares, Pauline and Quasim Pugh.

 Prior to joining the high school ranks, Jones served for three seasons as an assistant coach at a pair of D-III schools.
 Jones was an assistant coach at Bard College in 2001-02 prior to serving a two-year stint at his alma mater, the State University of New York at New Paltz.
 There, Jones helped the Hawks reach the SUNYAC championship game in 2003.